Cedric-Perauer/DL_from_Foundations/_posts/2020-04-01-DL-From-Foundations-Part1.md

 ---
 toc: true
 layout: post
-description: A minimal example of using markdown with fastpages.
+description: Summaries for Building Fastai Funtions from scratch
 categories: [markdown]
-title: Fastai DL from the Foundations Part1
+title: Fastai DL from the Foundations Part
 ---

 # Fastai DL from the Foundations Part1